vegmer/Getting-Cleaning-data-Project/Code Book.md

 - **features.txt**.
 File explaining how the 561 variables in X_train.txt and X_test.txt are coded.
 It gives a descriptive name of each variable.

-## 2. Tidy data sets
+## 2. Tidy data set
-- **Dataset 1**.
+- **tidyDataset**.
-Each  one of the 10299 rows of this dataset represents an observation of one of the 30 subjects, doing one of the 6 activities during one of the 2 phases of the experiment ("Training" and "Test").
+Each  one of the rows of this dataset represents the average by subject and activity on each one of the variables of interest.
+Columns:
-The first three columns indicate what phase, subject and activity correspond with the observation registered in that row.
+The first three columns indicate the subject and activity.
 The other 79 variables are either the MEAN or the STANDARD DEVIATION of different parameters recorded by the accelerometer.

-This is how this dataset was generated:
+## 3. How this data set is obtained
+The R script **"run_analysis.R"** can be inspected and run in order to obtain these data sets from the raw data.
   - The compressed file provided by the authors is imported into the working directory.
   - The files that contain information of interest (i.e. Features labels, activity labels, subject labels, data set themselves) are imported and assigned to objects.
   - Each observation in the "Training" and "Test" datasets is assigned the subject that is being recorded, the activity he/she was performing and the phase of the experiment.
   - The "Training" and "Test" datasets are merged.
   - Of all the 561 features recorded by the authors, only those that refer to the mean or the standard deviation of a feature are selected.
   - Activity codes are turned into the actual descriptive names of the activities
-  - Each one of the variables in Dataset1 is given a descriptive name of what feature is being recorded.
+  - Each one of the variables in this data set (Dataset1) is given a descriptive name of what feature is being recorded.
-  - Dataset1 is saved in the working directory for future use.

-- **Dataset 2**
-  - This second dataset is based on Dataset 1.
-Here, the average for each variable is calculated by subject and activity.
+  - The average for each variable is calculated by subject and activity.

-The R script **"run_analysis.R"** can be inspected and run in order to obtain these data sets from the raw data.